-In the event of a government ordered shutdown, similar to our response to the Coronavirus in the spring of 2020, we are now required to consider how we would prepare for future shutdowns that may occur.
-As part of our planning we are now required to provide information on those positions that would be required to be on-site or in district for us to continue to function as opposed to those positions that could realistically work remotely.
-The following information is addressed in the table below:
+In the event of a government ordered shutdown, similar to what we experienced due to Coronavirus, we are now required to to have a plan for future shutdowns that may occur.
+As part of the Plan we are now required to provide information on those positions that would be required to be on-site or in district for us to continue to function as opposed to those positions that could realistically work remotely.
+Please provide the information requested below for your department utilizing the following guide:

-- 1. Title a list of positions/titles considered essential (could not work remotely) in the event of a state-ordered reduction of in-person workforce. - 2.
-Description brief description of job function. - 3.
-Justification brief description of critical responsibilities that could not be provided remotely. - 4.
-Work Shift brief description of how the work shifts of those essential employees or contractors (if utilized) will be staggered in order to reduce overcrowding at the worksite. - 5.
-Protocol how will precise hours and work locations, including off-site visits, be documented for essential employees and contractors (if utilized).
+- ❖ Title a list of positions/titles considered essential (could not work remotely) in the event of a state-ordered reduction of in-person workforce. - Description brief description of job function. - ❖ Justification brief description of critical responsibilities that could not be provided remotely. - ❖ Work Shift brief description of how the work shifts of those essential employees or contractors (if utilized) will be staggered in order to reduce overcrowding at the worksite. - ❖ Protocol how will precise hours and work locations, including off-site visits, be documented for essential employees and contractors (if utilized).